Call for papers

 International Association of Consumer Law

-The Association Internationale de Droit de la Consommation (International Association of Consumer Law) was born of the desire to create links by developing joint reflection and research on the evolution of consumer relations and their legal formalization in different regions of the world.
-Cooperation between institutions, universities, consumer organizations and experts is sought to enable and encourage research and teaching in the field of consumer law.
+The International Association of Consumer Law was born out of a desire to forge links by developing joint thinking and research activities on the evolution of consumer relations and their legal formalization in different regions of the world.
+Cooperation between institutions, universities, consumer organizations, and experts is sought in order to enable and encourage research and teaching in the field of consumer law.

-The association has decided to hold a European regional congress in Montpellier on Thursday February 27 and Friday February 28, 2025, to enable specialists in the field to present their work, discuss the future of consumer law and pay tribute to Professor Jean Calais Auloy, who was a professor at the University of Montpellier, where he created the team specializing in the field.
+The association has decided to hold a European regional conference in Montpellier on Thursday, February 27 and Friday, February 28, 2025, to enable specialists in the field to present their work, discuss the future of consumer law, and pay tribute to Professor Jean Calais Auloy, who was a professor at the University of Montpellier, where he created the team specializing in this field.

-Two themes will be specifically studied, and time will be devoted to subjects freely proposed by the speakers.
-Reference to the work of Professor Jean Calais Auloy will be appreciated.
+Two topics will be specifically studied, and time will be devoted to subjects freely proposed by the speakers.
+References to the work of Professor Jean Calais Auloy will be appreciated.

 Thursday, February 27 – morning